dart-lang/language/working/reflected-imports/feature-specification.md

 *   Let macros introspect over declarations in known libraries for things like subtype tests.
-*   Enable the Dart compiler to statically understand the library dependency graph of the program, before executing any macros.
+*   Enable the Dart compiler to statically understand the library dependency graph of the program before executing any macros.
 *   Allow macros to refer to declarations even in libraries that can't be run in the macro execution environment.